-The telephone is a business tool and staff members are expected to show good judgment in the use of the telephone.
-Courtesy and consideration are most important and essential when talking with co-workers, customers, and the public.
+The telephone is a business tool and employees are expected to show good judgment in the use of the telephone.
+Courtesy and consideration are most important and essential when talking with coworkers, customers, and the public.
 A phone call is often the first contact the public has with the university.
 It is extremely important that every staff member be courteous, concerned, and efficient when conducting business by telephone.